 Figure 6.
-The physical state of the gas along the bridges connecting the galaxy clusters: the paths A-B-D and A-C-B (see for reference the left panels in Fig. 1) are shown on the left and right, respectively.
-Upper panels: the gas density (in units of the mean density); the grey regions correspond to the virial radii of different clusters (as labeled by the letters); notice that clusters B and D are so close that their radii appear as overlapped.
+The physical state of the gas along the bridges connecting the galaxy clusters: the paths A-B-D and A-C-B (see, for reference, the left-hand panels in Fig. 1) are shown on the left- and right-hand panels, respectively.
+Upper panels: the gas density (in units of the mean density); the grey regions correspond to the virial radii of different clusters (as labelled by the letters); note that clusters B and D are so close that their radii appear as overlapped.
 Central panels: the gas (mass-weighted) temperature (in units of K).
-Bottom panels: the modulus of the three-dimensional velocity field (in units of km/s); the grey regions indicate where the velocity field is well aligned with the filamentary structure, i.e. where it forms an angle smaller than 45 degrees with the axis of the filament. towards their virial radii.
-In the bridges between them, the gas density stays relatively constant, with typical values between 10 and 100 times the mean (baryonic) density.
-Some spikes are found, which are produced by smaller structures, where the gas density is larger.
-The corresponding masses are of the order of the galaxy masses.
+Bottom panels: the modulus of the three-dimensional velocity field (in units of km s-1); the grey regions indicate where the velocity field is well aligned with the filamentary structure, that is, where it forms an angle smaller than 45° with the axis of the filament.